odino/odino.github.com/source/_posts/2012-07-26-bootstrap-of-a-travis-ci-test-machine.markdown

 on Github: pretty easy, simple but so powerful.

-I really recommend you to start having a look at Travi-CI and how you can benefit of a CI server, fully configurable, for free, for the sake of your own code.
+I really recommend you to start having a look at Travi-CI and how you can benefit from a CI server, fully configurable, for free, for the sake of your own code.

-One last note: yes, all of this comes for free, but if you use Travis you should really consider making a donation to show the guys behind the project [your love]().
+One last note: yes, all of this comes for free, but if you use Travis you should really consider making a donation to show the guys behind the project [your love](http://love.travis-ci.org/).